akeneo/pim-helpcenter/content/md/products-super-power/enrich-your-reference-entity-records.md

 :::

 ::: info
-The order of the columns in the records grid is "Image, Label, Code, Complete", the other attributes are then ordered according to their order of creation in the "Attributes" tab.
+The columns' order in the records grid is frozen, it cannot be changed.
+By default, the grid's column order is `Image`, `Label`, `Code`, `Complete`.
+If you add other attributes, under the `Attributes` tab, the grid will display them according to their order of creation.
 :::

 Of course, you can still edit or delete a record thanks to the buttons at the end of each line.